Root Vegetables (Carrots and Beets): Cheap Fiber for Your Microbiome

 While you will get the maximum nutrient benefit from raw carrots and beets, we are not here to make our lives harder.
 Roasting and/or steaming are typically easy, quick cooking methods that work well for root vegetables.
 Aside from a fork-tender outcome (because have you ever tried to eat a raw beet?
 Might as well be a jawbreaker), a majority of the nutrients are preserved with this technique.
 Consider trying simple roasted carrots, steamed beets (with a tahini sauce, yes please), or combine them both and roast with honey.

 Not interested in heating up your whole house by using the oven?
 Carrots make for great soup-bulk (new term being coined, you heard it here first).
 The heating process slightly breaks down the fiber, but there should still be a decent amount remaining.
 The remaining fiber provides a pleasant feeling of fullness and later serves as fuel for the gut microbiota.
-Go rogue with your soups or consider a recipe from Two Kooks, which combines several different root vegetables.
+Go rogue with your soups, or consider a recipe from Two Kooks that combines several root vegetables.
 There is also always classic chicken noodle soup.
 May I suggest extra carrots?

 Interested in something a tad more adventurous?
 Carrots are particularly diverse and can be used across the food spectrum.
 Carrot cake is a fan favorite around here (my house).
 You can also incorporate them into breads, muffins, juices, or even pickle them for some extra zing on your snack plates.